 Banana Cheesecake With A Caramel Sauce Topping

 It is pretty obvious by now that the one thing my family has not taken into too much is cheesecake.
-And that is what I love baking the most.
-Talk about the drama.
+And that happens to be what I love baking the most.
+Talk about the drama!
 My brother cannot, for the the life of him, figure out how cheese and cake can come together and be called a dessert.
 I am constantly looking out for stuff to sneak into my cheesecakes that could make the family come together on a page.
 Most times it does not work.

 Which is why when I saw a few lonely bananas sitting on the counter waiting for the inevitable end to happen, I foresaw another opportunity to present my case!
 Ripe bananas!

 I decided to bake a wicked banana cheesecake with an equally wicked dark caramel topping.
 Maybe this time they will apprehend what this means to me, I thought, as I folded in the mashed bananas into my cream cheese mixture.
 They would know why I am so smitten, I thought, as specks of lemon rind fell off the grater so gracefully into the mix.

 Maybe then, they would see what it means to me to see a cheesecake bake to perfection, I thought as I slowly pushed the pan into the oven.
 Maybe.